jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 Defining expected inputs and outputs of functions beyond mere type encourages programmers to think through edge cases and program design, making code more robust.

-### Generate test data
+### Data generation for REPL development and testing

 We can use clojure's test.check library to generate random data that fits any spec.
-We can also `s/excercise` specs to see randomly generated data conforming to the spec in the REPL as you refine the specification.
+We can also use `clojure.spec/excercise` to generate random data that  conforms to the spec as you develop the specification.

 ### Optional Runtime validation

-Validating data during runtime can be useful for data sent over the wire and at other I/O boundaries. *WARNING* Note that there is a performance penalty for runtime validation, so only validate data at runtime when data correctness is paramount and the correctness of the data is uncertain.
+Validating data during runtime can be useful for data sent over the wire and at other I/O boundaries.

 Example: you can use specs to verify input at runtime using `defn`'s `:pre` and `:post` keys paired with the `clojure.spec/valid?` function.